bedatadriven/renjin-website/_posts/2013-06-27-preparing-to-launch-renjin-at-user2013.md

     url: https://plus.google.com/u/0/111907942618741434760
 lang: en
 title: Preparing to launch Renjin at UseR!2013
+excerpt: We are pleased to announce that we will be officially launching Renjin at the User!2013 conference, which will be held July 9-13 in Albacete, Spain.
+Together with an official release version, we are preparing a new website with updated documentation and much more.
 ---

 We are pleased to announce that we will be officially launching Renjin at the